ben-kuhn/Simplify3D-flatpak/README.md

 ## This is an upgrade from grandpaul's original S3D 3.x flatpak.
 It is a WIP and may not work until this notice is removed.

+This is currently running, but only as root.
+More work is needed to fix permissions so that the license can activate.

 ## Install Gnome Platform/SDK

  * flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo